New round of peace talks between Ethiopia, Tigray reps

 NAIROBI, Kenya (AP) — A new round of talks began Monday between Ethiopia’s government and Tigray regional representatives to work out military and other details of last week’s signing of a “permanent” cessation of hostilities in a two-year conflict thought to have killed hundreds of thousands of people.

 The meetings in Kenya involve the military commanders of both sides along with the lead political negotiators.
-Issues expected to be discussed include how to monitor the deal and the resumption of humanitarian aid access and basic services to Ethiopia’s northern Tigray region, which has been cut off for months.
+Issues to be discussed include how to monitor the deal, disarming Tigray forces and the resumption of humanitarian aid access and basic services to Ethiopia’s northern Tigray region, which has been cut off for months.

+“Maybe by the end of this week or the middle of next week” trucks of humanitarian aid will be allowed to go in, the Ethiopian government’s lead negotiator, Redwan Hussein, told journalists.
+The Tigray lead negotiator, Getachew Reda, said the delivery of aid would increase confidence in the talks.

 An official familiar with the talks hosted by the Kenyan government says they are expected to continue through Wednesday.
 The official spoke on condition of anonymity because they were not authorized to speak publicly.